The Foreign Minister has just visited three countries in the Middle East – Saudi Arabia, Qatar and the United Arab Emirates.

 Attacks from both sides

-During the visit to the capital Doha, Malmer Stenergard had a meeting with their Qatari counterpart.
+During the visit to the capital Doha, Malmer Stenergard had a meeting with her Qatari counterpart.

-My reading here, after conversations with colleagues who are involved in the attempts that are now being made to find a more lasting solution through diplomatic means, is that we are in a very intense stage of the negotiations.
-And that we are relatively close, it is believed, to reaching an agreement in a first step.
+My reading here, after conversations with colleagues involved in the attempts that are now being made to find a more lasting solution through diplomatic means, is that we are in a very intense stage of the negotiations.
+It is believed we are relatively close to reaching a first-step agreement.
 But it is fragile.

 At the same time, the United States has attacked Iran in response to reports of a downed American helicopter, and Iran has in turn fired on American bases in several countries in the Middle East in recent days.